Quack117/webapi-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+    express to me seems very similar to how react works where you break everything down into individual components.
+I like how easy it is to setup a server using express then breaking things down to individual folders.

 - [ ] Describe Middleware?

+    Middleware are functions that happen between other functions.

 - [ ] Describe a Resource?

+    A resource is something like the request body.
+At least I think so.

 - [ ] What can the API return to help clients know if a request was successful?

+    The API can return a 2xx code.

 - [ ] How can we partition our application into sub-applications?

+    We can use different files to separate our program.
+We can also use methods like Express Router and server to divide everything up.

 ## Project Setup